snowball-lang/snowball/README.md

 ## About The Project

-Snowball is a low-weight, dynamically typed, object oriented programming language with garbage collector and module system.
+👋 Greetings!
+Allow me to introduce you to Snowball, a dynamically-typed, low-weight, object-oriented programming language complete with a garbage collector and module system.

-Features:
-* Object oriented programming
-* It is memory safe
-* Built-in functions for better productions
-* Faster than other programming lanugages
-* Garbage collector
-* Unit testing

-It has a lot more features that can be explored!
-You can check them out in the [documentation]().
+🚀 With a myriad of features to offer, Snowball boasts object-oriented programming, memory safety, built-in functions for enhanced productivity, and faster execution than other languages.
+Plus, its garbage collector and unit testing make it a comprehensive tool for developers.

+🔍 So why not dive in and explore Snowball's capabilities?
+For more information, check out the [installation guide](#installation).
+Happy coding!

 ## Getting Started with Snowball